 CAES9923.
-Writing Psychology: Text and Context CAES9930.
-Research Writing in the Social Sciences the Majors, either (i) re-take and successfully complete that failed ED course, or (ii) successfully complete the ED course for the other Major which is finally and successfully declared, irrespective of whether the Major is offered within or outside of the candidates' home Faculty.
+Writing Psychology: Text and Context

+CAES9930.
+Research Writing in the Social Sciences

+Candidates declaring double Majors can, if they fail in the ED course for one of the Majors, either (i) re-take and successfully complete that failed ED course, or (ii) successfully complete the ED course for the other Major which is finally and successfully declared, irrespective of whether the Major is offered within or outside of the candidates' home Faculty.